KevJimenez/HomelabProject-v.1/README.md

 Explain how to use the project once it's set up.
 Provide examples, screenshots, or use cases to demonstrate its functionality.

-### Configuration

-If your project has configuration options, document how users can customize and configure the settings.

 ### Challenges:

 **JellyFin Install**